MarzlS/jax-ws-sample/README.md

 # WebSphere Liberty JAX-WS Sample
-Sample of a JAX-WS application tjat can be deployed on IBM Cloud Foundry Liberty container
+Sample of a JAX-WS application that can be deployed on IBM Cloud Foundry Liberty container.

 ## Before you begin